Does your homeowner’s insurance company offer a discount when you invest in security improvements for your residence?

 Contact your homeowner’s insurance company and see if they still offer a reduction for this program.

 Once you ensure that your insurance company offers the reduction, review the attached checklist to be sure that you meet the inspection requirements.
 (Note: Please be sure to review and comply with all necessary requirements before you schedule for a visit from a member of our team.
 If you have any questions regarding the inspection and/or the requirements – call 713-477-2766).
-Inspection-Checklist .
-Have a look at few tips in our Home Security Brochure.

 If you feel that your residence meets the inspection requirements, and you have completed all requirements on the checklist in Step 2, you are ready to request an inspection.

-Fill out our Feedback Form requesting to schedule a home inspection appointment with an inspector from the police department’s Community Services Division.
+Call us at 713-477-2766 or contact us online to schedule a home inspection appointment with an inspector from the police department’s Community Services Division.

 Once you have submitted the request, a member of the Crime Prevention Unit will contact you to schedule an appointment.
 Due to a high volume of requests, appointments are available through online only.